 - Mental Stress and Anguish Coverage: Some patrons may allege that they were mentally injured rather than physically.
 While some liquor liability insurance policies exclude this type of claim, others may include it to some extent.
 If this is something that you want to be protected against, shop for a policy that covers damages for mental anguish or injuries.

 - Defense Costs: If you have a claim filed against you, you will no doubt be confronted by a number of legal bills.
 Defending a liquor liability claim can be very costly and not all bars have the funding to proceed in such a case.
 Liquor liability insurance may cover your defense costs in a number of cases to reduce the attorneys’ fees and other legal expenses that you must pay out of pocket.

 - Employee Coverage: While some bar owners forbid employees from drinking on the job, others permit it to some degree.
 However, an employee becoming intoxicated while in your bar can become a liability.
 If you see this is a possible issue, look for a policy that covers employees as patrons.

 - Rewards and Discounts: Some insurance carriers offer certain rewards or discounts to bar owners who maintain an adequate level of safety in their business or have a good claims history.
 Some may receive a discount on their premium while others may get offered free training.
 Look for these types of rewards when shopping for liquor liability insurance.

-Contact an Bar Insurance Broker to Learn More
+Contact a Bar Insurance Broker to Learn More

-If your bar does not yet have liquor liability insurance, there is no better time to get it than now.
-Liquor liability insurance is a great way to protect yourself and your patrons if your business is ever sued for injuries or damages related to intoxication.
-Contact an bar insurance broker today to learn more about liquor liability insurance or to inquire about available policies.
+If your bar does not yet have liquor liability, there is no better time to get it than now.
+Liquor liability is a great way to protect yourself and your patrons if your business is ever sued for injuries or damages related to intoxication.
+Contact a bar insurance broker today to learn more about liquor liability insurance or to inquire about available policies.